sqlballs/MicrosoftFabricPre-Con/fabricoverview/00 - Pre-Requisites.md

 - Next you must have a Power BI Pro license.
 If you do not have a Power BI license you can sign up for one for free 60 day trial.
 - You will also require a Microsoft Fabric Capacity or a Free trial Microsoft Fabic Capacity which will run for 60 days.
 - Signing up for M365, Power BI, and Microsoft Fabric is free and does not require a credit card.
 - Your Power BI Tenent must have Fabric Capacity enabled in order to create a Microsoft Fabric Workspace.
+Please review, [Enable for your tenant](https://github.dev/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/00%20-%20Pre-Requisites.md) and [Enable for a capacity](https://learn.microsoft.com/en-us/fabric/admin/fabric-switch#enable-for-a-capacity) for instructions in how to do this.

 > You can also create a free Azure Subscription for 1 year with a $200 credit, and then provision a Microsoft Fabric Capacity and attach it to a Power BI Workspace.